Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 - Forward curve: It's the implied rates by current zero rates for periods of time in the future.
 For example, the rate of a 1-year zero-coupon bond that starts in one year and ends in two.
 - Discount curve: It's closely related to the zero-coupon yield curve but gives directly the discount factor rather than the yield.

-** Zero-coupon Yield curve**
+**Zero-coupon Yield curve**

 As seen above, the collateral rate is the right discount rate in case of perfect CSA.
+So, with this curve we can extract the discount factors and it's useful to estimate future rate values of rate indexes like overnights and Libors.

 ### Bootstrapping Method

+It is a an iterative procedure in determining the rates of the curves at specific tenors, starting with the shortest one.